Return to the Planet of the Apes: Story

 As with the film and the live-action series, Return to the Planet of the Apes involved a handful of astronauts from Earth who were hurtled into the future and found themselves stuck in a world populated by advanced apes and primitive humans.
 Over the course of the thirteen episodes the astronauts attempted to keep one step ahead of the apes while at the same time trying to make some sense of what had happened.
 Additionally, they did their best to safeguard the human population from the apes.

 Each episode was self-contained to an extent.
 The story threads did weave in and out, with characters and plots from earlier episodes popping up in later ones.
 In order for the series to make any sense, the episodes need to be viewed in order.

 The animated series does chronologically fit with the rest of the Apes universe.
 It borrows characters and elements from the movies, the TV series and the original novel.
 General Urko is borrowed from the TV series.
 Along with Zaius, Zira and Cornelius, Brent (renamed here as Ron Brent) and Nova are from the movie series.
 Krador and the Underdwellers in the animated series are loosely based on the mutants in Beneath the Planet of the Apes.

 Unlike the movies, the animated series borrows more from the original novel.
-As in the apes live in a more civilized society.
-And they have televisions, radios, cars, aeroplanes, and boats.
+The apes live in a more civilized society and they have televisions, radios, cars, airplanes, and boats.

-As with the live action television series, the animated series was concluded before the resolution of the storyline, and we do not learn if the astronauts are able to return to their own time period.
-But the animated series does otherwise offer a conclusion.
+As with the live action television series, the animated series was concluded before the resolution of the storyline, and it is not learned if the astronauts are able to return to their own time period.
+There are some hints to the conclusion of the series.
 Doctor Zaius, in recognising the threat of a military overthrow from General Urko, assures that he is relieved of command.
 Further, Cornelius and Zira, in recognising that simian society was established long after human society had deteriorated, believed that the time was right for humans to be offered equal rights to that of apes and intend to present their proposition to the Senate.

 Characters in the animated series frequently mention prominent apes noticeably named after human historical figures by appropriately inserting the word "ape" into their name.
 A notable example is "William Apespeare", an ape analog of William Shakespeare.
 Another scene shows a couple of ape soldiers chatting about a new movie called The Apefather, an apparent analog of The Godfather (unlike the live-action series and movies, the ape society is presented as being technologically advanced – as in the novel – rather than agrarian).